-Since 2005, NFWF's Long Island Sound Futures Fund has invested $13 million in 306 projects in communities surrounding the Sound.
-With grantee match of $25 million, the Long Island Sound Futures Fund has generated a total of $38 million for locally-based conservation.
-The projects will open up 150 river miles for fish passage, and restore or acquire more than 1,013 acres of critical fish and wildlife habitat and open space.
-This habitat includes lakes, underwater grasses, woodlands, meadows, wetlands, beaches, dunes and river and park frontage.
+Since 2005, NFWF's Long Island Sound Futures Fund has invested $14.3 million in 324 projects in communities surrounding the Sound.
+With grantee match of $28 million, the program has generated $42 million for locally-based conservation.
+The projects have opened up 157 river miles for fish passage, restored 1,024 acres of critical fish and wildlife habitat and open space, and treated 100 million gallons of pollution from communities surrounding the sound.

 NFWF manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through U.S. EPA’s Long Island Sound Office.
 Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, and the U.S. Fish and Wildlife Service.